 The COVID-19 pandemic has completely redefined the way that teams communicate and work.

 It is difficult to put an accurate figure on just how many companies have embraced remote working, but Gartner reckons that around 88% of organisations have encouraged or required employees to work from home regardless of whether they have COVID-19 symptoms.
+The distributed workforce is now the norm.

 While remote working was something once rarely offered to workers, typically only allowed where an employee required more flexibility due to circumstances beyond their control, it has now become the norm for most business out of necessity.
+In many cases, it is still not possible for employees to return to work safely.

 Once the pandemic is over, however, remote working is set to continue.
 The truth is that COVID-19 has forced organisations and corporate decision-makers to realise that, in fact, remote working can deliver a huge number of benefits when it is done properly.
 But that is precisely the caveat: doing it properly or, rather, in a manner where your remote team remains connected to the business and engaged with their work and colleagues no matter where in the world they are working.